Cherry Blossom and the Art of the Japanese Garden

 Today we drive out of Matsumoto and head to the Kiso Valley for a taste of how Japan looked prior to urbanisation.
-Developed by Shogun Tokugawa Ieyasu as one of the five main highways linking his capital Edo (Tokyo) with the rest of Japan, the valley contains eleven post towns and three of them, Narai, Tsumago and Magone, have been preserved as a virtual museum of the feudal past.
+Developed by Shogun Tokugawa Ieyasu as one of the five main highways linking his capital Edo (Tokyo) with the rest of Japan, the valley contains eleven post towns and some of them have been preserved as a virtual museum of the feudal past.

 As we follow the valley we’ll enjoy features of the Nakasendo route, including Kiso Fukushima, the location of a major barrier, but today the gateway to the sacred mountain of Ontake.

 Tsumago was a ghost town 30 years ago, with its traditional Edo-era houses on the point of collapse.
 Its restoration sparked the idea of cultural preservation in Japan.
 The pedestrian-only street is similar to that once encountered by lords and their samurai centuries ago.
 The highlight of Tsumago is Okuya Kyodokan, a folk museum inside a designated post inn, where the daimyo’s (feudal lord) retinue rested.
 On the opposite side of the street the Kyu-honjin is where the daimyo used to stay.
 We will also visit Magome, which means ‘horse-basket’, because this is where travellers were forced to leave their horses before tackling the mountainous roads ahead.